Swiss cuisine: Agriculture and foods

 The climatic and cultural diversity of Switzerland is reflected in the diversity of its food products.
 Various cereals and fruits are cultivated in the lower regions, while the warmest and sunniest areas in the south lend themselves to growing grapes, chestnuts, and even olives.
-The other most common fruits cultivated in Switzerland are apples, pears, apricots, cherries, plums and strawberries.
+The other most common fruits cultivated in Switzerland are apples, pears, apricots, cherries, plums, and strawberries.
 The mountainous and coldest areas feature the perhaps most emblematic agricultural practices of Switzerland: dairy farming and alpine transhumance.

 Swiss cuisine comprises a variety of staple foods.
 These typically include bread, potatoes, pasta, rice and polenta.
-Potatoes are particularly ubiquitous in Swiss cuisine, although it is only the case since the late 18th century.
+Potatoes are particularly ubiquitous in Swiss cuisine, although this has been only the case since the late 18th century.
 They are notably used in rösti, a popular dish that is eaten all over Switzerland, and originally a breakfast food.
 Bread and cereals are eaten on a daily basis in Switzerland.
 Muesli, which is commonly eaten for breakfast, goes by the name of "Birchermüesli" ("Birchermiesli" in some regions).
 For breakfast, most Swiss enjoy sliced bread with butter and jam; bread also accompanies most meals.
 There is a wide variety of breads made in Switzerland, from pain de seigle to Zopf.
 Tarts and quiches are also traditional Swiss dishes.
 Tarts in particular are made with all sorts of toppings, from sweet apple to onion.

-Pork, poultry and beef are the most consumed meats in Switzerland.
+Pork, poultry, and beef are the most consumed meats in Switzerland.
 Pork is particularly omnipresent in Swiss cuisine; it is both consumed as cooked and cured meat.
-Swiss meat specialties are highly diversified: all sorts of pork sausages, bratwursts, smoked ham, salami, prosciutto, and others.
+Swiss meat specialties are highly diversified, including all sorts of pork sausages, bratwursts, smoked ham, salami, prosciutto, and others.
 Famous meat products include Grisons Meat (air-dried beef) and the "national sausage", cervelat.
 Fish is eaten in moderation, traditionally once in a week.
 Swiss lakes and rivers provide a small fraction of fish and shellfish consumed in the country.
 These include the popular perch and fera, which are served in lakeshore restaurants.